heartListeners/heartListener/README.md

 Please carefully read and fully understand this policy before using/continuing to use our products and services, and make appropriate choices in accordance with the guidelines set out in

 this policy when necessary.
 If you do not agree with the content of this policy, it may cause our products or services to fail to function properly or fail to achieve the intended effect of our services.
 You should immediately stop accessing/using our products and services.
-By using or continuing to use the products and services provided by us, you fully understand and agree to the entire content of HeartListener User Privacy Policy (including the updated version).
+By using or continuing to use the products and services provided by us, you fully understand and agree to the entire content of SleepZ User Privacy Policy (including the updated version).